 Travellers are advised to use DEET-based repellents during the daytime on all exposed skin.
 In areas where mosquitoes are particularly prevalent, covering up and using a permethrin spray on clothing would also be advised.

 Pregnant women need to discuss their travel plans with healthcare professionals and should, wherever possible, cancel the trip.
-Women wishing to become pregnant who are travelling in moderate- to high-risk zika virus areas should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
-If travelling with their partners, then barrier precautions need to be used during the trip and for six months after leaving.
+Women wishing to become pregnant who are travelling in areas where zika virus is reported should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
+If travelling with their partners, then barrier precautions need to be used during the trip and for three months after leaving.
 For up-to-date details follow the link here.

 Don’t think about travelling without a comprehensive medical travel insurance policy: one that will fly you home in an emergency.
 It is worth testing the company that you pick by posing a scenario and seeing how they respond.
 Make sure that the policy covers any activities in which you might be wanting to participate.

 Preparations to ensure a healthy trip to South America require checks on your immunisation status: it is wise to be up to date on tetanus, diphtheria and polio (now given as an all-in-one vaccine, Revaxis, that lasts for ten years), and hepatitis A. Immunisations against yellow fever, typhoid, hepatitis B and rabies may also be recommended.
 Other suggested vaccines could include BCG for tuberculosis, and MMR for measles, mumps and rubella.